-- A. An Operator may not plug, re-plug, abandon, or otherwise decommission an oil and gas well, flowline, or associated fresh, produced or wastewater pipeline until the Director has reviewed and provided written approval to the Operator. - B. Plugging/Re-Plugging, Abandoning or Decommissioning Wells. - COGCC rules.
+- A. An Operator may not commence activities to plug, re-plug, abandon, or otherwise decommission an oil and gas well, flowline, or associated fresh, produced or wastewater pipeline until the Director has reviewed and provided written approval for entry and surface operations to the Operator. - B. Plugging/Re-Plugging, Abandoning or Decommissioning Wells. - 1.
+COGCC rules.
 Operators will comply with all COGCC rules regarding plugging, abandoning, and decommissioning oil and gas wells. - 2.
 Coordinates.
-The Operator must provide the County with the surveyed coordinates of the decommissioned, plugged, or abandoned well. - Marking.
+The Operator must provide the County with the surveyed coordinates of the decommissioned, plugged, or abandoned well. - 3.
+Marking.
 Unless otherwise requested by the surface owner, the Operator must leave onsite a permanent physical marker of the well location. - C. Pipeline Abandonment.
-Flowlines proposed to be abandoned or decommissioned or fresh, produced or associated wastewater pipelines must be removed unless otherwise authorized in writing by the Director after consultation with the landowner.
-If the Director approves of abandonment in place of the line, all COGCC rules will be strictly complied with. - D. Conditions of Approval of Well and Flowline Abandonment. - With any approval for work to go forward, the Director will provide the Operator with County requirements for plugging and abandoning wells and pipelines.
+Flowlines proposed to be abandoned or decommissioned or fresh, produced or associated wastewater pipelines proposed to be abandoned or decommissioned must be removed unless otherwise authorized in writing by the Director after consultation with the landowner.
+If the Director approves of abandonment in place of the line, all COGCC rules will be strictly complied with. - D. Conditions of Approval of Well and Flowline Abandonment. - 1.
+With any approval for work to go forward, the Director will provide the Operator with County requirements for surface activities for plugging and abandoning wells and pipelines.
 These requirements may include but are not limited to: - a.
 Timing Constraints; - b.
 With respect to pipelines abandoned in place, a tracer will be placed in any nonmetal line; and - c.
 Specific reclamation and revegetation requirements.